Saturday, December 1, 2018

 Through The AIDS Memorial I have been introduced to so many extraordinary people.
 People like Thom Hunter, Cookie Mueller, Frank Silano - one of the first stories that I still think about, Dorothy Kirschner, Reverend Bernard Lynch, Belinda Mason, Eric Stryker, Mary Jane Rathbun, and Essex Hemphill to name just a few.
 Plus, there is the incomparable Alexandra Billings, who I adore and admire so very much, and her beautiful post regarding the importance of an account like The AIDS Memorial from February 5th of this year:

-In closing, I am forever grateful to Stuart for creating a place for the stories of those lost to live on and to everyone that shares those details of those who are no longer here with us, but will not be forgotten.
+In closing, I am forever grateful to Stuart for creating a place that houses the stories of so many people who are no longer with us.
+The AIDS Memorial allows them to live on so that they are not forgotten.

 Please check out the article on The AIDS Memorial by The Guardian or visit Adam's Nest to purchase The AIDS Memorial t-shirt which $10 of purchase price will be donated to Housing Works to support its fight for funding and legislation to ensure that all people living with HIV/AIDS have access to quality housing, healthcare, HIV prevention, and treatment, among other lifesaving services and its efforts to end the AIDS epidemic nationally by 2025.